 Today, South Sound 911 is recognized as an expert in building police and fire dispatch interoperability2.
-The agency operates a regional 911 center in Pierce County which answers nearly 1 million emergency and non-emergency calls annually for 19 law enforcement and 19 fire/EMS agencies.
+The agency operates a regional 911 center in Pierce County which answers over 1 million emergency and non-emergency calls annually for 19 law enforcement and 19 fire/EMS agencies.
 All 4,591 South Sound 911-funded new public safety radios are in use, and in 2021 the agency completed construction of its new state-of-the-art facility in Tacoma.
 There, South Sound 911 consolidated all of its operations and administrative services under one roof.

 South Sound 911’s governance was originally defined by its member agencies — Pierce County, the City of Tacoma, the City of Lakewood, West Pierce Fire & Rescue, the City of Fife, and the City of Puyallup — partnered in an interlocal agreement.
 However, as the agency grew and assumed more responsibilities, the stakeholders expressed a preference for a change in governance which better represented the regional agencies South Sound 911 supported.

 In 2019, South Sound 911 became a Public Development Authority (PDA) in accordance with RCW 35.21.730-755 and is now governed by an 11-member Board of Directors to which the South Sound 911 executive director reports.
 All local government agencies contracting for the agency’s services are represented on the board, either directly or indirectly.